Sophie Treadwell: Heritage and childhood

 Sophie Anita Treadwell was born in 1885 in Stockton, California.
 Between 1890 and 1891, Treadwell's father, Alfred Treadwell, deserted her and her mother, Nettie Fairchild Treadwell, and moved to San Francisco.
 Although Treadwell originally excelled at school, after her father left she struggled, which others have attributed to the frequency with which she and her mother relocated.
-While Treadwell primarily lived with her mother, occasionally Treadwell would spend summers in San Francisco with her father.
+While Treadwell primarily lived with her mother, occasionally Treadwell spent summers in San Francisco with her father.
 During these visits, Treadwell was first exposed to theatre; she witnessed famous actresses Helena Modjeska and Sarah Bernhardt in The Merchant of Venice and Phèdre, respectively.
 In 1902, Treadwell and her mother moved to San Francisco.

-Although Treadwell's father was also born in Stockton, CA, he spent most of his formative years in Mexico with his native-born mother.
+Although Treadwell's father was also born in Stockton, he spent most of his formative years in Mexico with his native-born mother.
 Both Treadwell's paternal grandmother and great-grandmother were Mexican women of Spanish descent.
-Treadwell's father had a Catholic education and was fluent in five languages.
+Treadwell's father had a Catholic education, and he was fluent in five languages.
 Treadwell's strong female role model was her grandmother Anna Gray Fairchild, a Scottish immigrant, who managed the family's large ranch in Stockton after the death of her husband.
-Traces of Treadwell's heritage—both Mexican and European can be gleaned from her works, as can references to her parents' troubled marriage and her time spent at the ranch in Stockton.
+Traces of Treadwell's heritage, both Mexican and European, can be gleaned from her works, as can references to her parents' troubled marriage and her time spent at the ranch in Stockton.